Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 You can assign a customer to a purchase in order to track customer buying behavior or loyalty.
 You can either assign the purchase to an [existing customer](#assign-a-purchase-to-a-customer) or [register a new customer](#register-a-customer) if the customer is not yet registered in the system.

 >[INFO] It is possible to assign a customer-specific discount to a customer.
 In this case, the discount is automatically added to all offers the customer purchases.
-It is deducted from the total amount and displayed and in the payment view.
+It is deducted from the total amount and displayed in the pay bill list.
-For detailed information, see [Customer-specific discount](../UserInterface/02a_GlobalSettings.md#customer-specific-discount).
+For detailed information on this setting, see [Customer-specific discount](../UserInterface/02a_GlobalSettings.md#customer-specific-discount).

 ### Register a customer